Book This Trip

 • Unforeseen expenses due to natural events—political unrest, flight cancellations (due to weather), landslides, etc.—must be covered by the client

-• Lunch and dinner in Kathmandu
+• Lunch and dinner in Kathmandu.

 • Climbing gear—items like climbing boots, crampons, harness, etc. (available for rent in Nepal)

-• Tips for guides, porters, and staff, and other personal expenses
+• Tips for guides, porters, and staff.

 Good to Know